-The Academy has designed a number of processes faculty members can use to collect detailed and candid reactions from students.
+The Office for Faculty Advancement (OFA) has designed a number of processes faculty members can use to collect detailed and candid reactions from students.
 One such procedure, called a Student Small Group Analysis (SGA), allows faculty members to receive these reactions long before the term is over, providing information and insights that often do not emerge from end-of-term student ratings and comments.

 This simple procedure will provide you with early and extensive feedback from students.
 Best of all, you do not have to wait until the semester is over to receive feedback.
 If changes are appropriate, you can make them for the same class that made the suggestions.

-An Academy representative comes to your class at a time and date you determine, usually between the third and sixth week of classes, and takes up the last twenty minutes of class time.
+An OFA representative comes to your class at a time and date you determine, usually between the third and sixth week of classes, and takes up the last 20 minutes of class time.
 You leave the room.
-The Academy representative will then say something like the following:
+The OFA representative will then say something like the following: